Goechala Trek

 The harmonious coexistence of these religions is a remarkable aspect of Sikkim’s social fabric.
 It is a shining example of how diverse faiths can thrive together, fostering a sense of unity and community in the state.

-Power WIFI and Mobile Connectivity
+Power: Wi-Fi and Mobile Connectivity

-As for free WIFI, hotels in Gangtok or in other major towns in Sikkim provide free WIFI to their in house guests.
-While in Yuksom some lodges and a few restaurants provide free WIFI provided you use their services.
+As for free WIFI, hotels in Gangtok or in other major towns in Sikkim provide free WIFI to their in-house guests.
+While in Yuksom, some lodges and a few restaurants provide free Wi-Fi, provided you use their services.

 Except for the trekking trail inside the Kanchenjunga National Park, Sikkim is well connected by mobile network.
-So if you have a sim from your country, and have activated International roaming then you can make calls from your phone.
+So if you have a SIM from your country and have activated International roaming, then you can make calls from your phone.

 It’s also important to note that the use of satellite phones is prohibited in India.
 Attempting to bring one on the trek could result in legal issues, so it’s best to leave these devices at home.